JoeyStanley/real/_posts/2020-12-18-boustrophedonically.md

 ## Log-transformed

 When you've got wildly different heights like this, the first step is to do a transformation of some sort.
-[Christian DiCanio](https://twitter.com/ctdicanio/status/1339568623397040130?s=20) recommeded a log transformation like this:
+[Christian DiCanio](https://twitter.com/ctdicanio/status/1339568623397040130?s=20) recommended a log transformation like this:

 <img width = "85%" src="/images/plots/boustrophedon/log_transformed.png">